CLOCC Watch List for Policy and Legislation

 This page will serve as the rally point for CLOCC partners and the childhood obesity-prevention community to learn about new and pending legislation with the potential to impact the health and well-being of Illinois’ children.
-The State of Illinois’ 100th General Assembly will extend to May 31st.
-During that time, this page will be updated with bill descriptions, resources and calls for action.
+The State of Illinois’ 101st General Assembly will extend to May 31st.
+Please bookmark and check this page often for advocacy opportunities, and be sure that you are subscribed for CLOCC updates.

 - House Bill 4813: Amends the School Code, Eliminates Low Bid Contracts for School Meals.
 Exempts from contract bidding requirements contracts for goods, services, or management in the operation of a school’s food service, including a school that participates in any of the United States Department of Agriculture’s child nutrition programs.

 lllinois procurement code requires school districts to accept food contracts based on the lowest bid.
 The current low bid structure:

 - Places more restrictions on schools participating in the National School Lunch Program which have higher rates of socially disadvantaged students and students of color, making it more difficult for these schools to improve lunch for their students

 - Limits the use of local produce and farm produce from Illinois.

 - Lowers staffing pay and benefits and prevents hiring of trained staff in the school kitchen.

 - Does not allow students, parents and staff to taste test and rate the food from a potential vendor.

 - Does not allow for an appropriate ranking of vendors on criteria such as whether the food is local, healthy, fair, humane, or sustainable– only by price.